EllaKaye/pregnancy/README.md

 calculators and apps, plus there are no concerns (unlike with these sites and apps) about data privacy, tracking or advertising.

-> This R package is in the very final stages of development, with a view
-> to release in early September 2025.
->
-> The main functionality is now in place.
->
-> Still to do: some improvements to documentation, finish vignette.

 ## Installation

 You can install the development version of pregnancy from